A registered massage therapist (RMT) in British Columbia is a health professional regulated by CMTBC under BC’s Health Professions Act.

 RMTs are subject to:

-Like all regulated health professionals, RMTs are required to practice within their professional scope of practice.
-For RMTs, practicing within scope means providing primarily manual, hands-on treatment and assessment in accordance with the definition of “massage therapy” in the Massage Therapists Regulation.
-Many modalities and treatments that may be considered acceptable in other jurisdictions are not considered within the scope of practice of massage therapy in British Columbia.
+Like all regulated health professionals, RMTs must practice within their professional scope of practice.
+For RMTs, this means providing primarily manual, hands-on treatment and assessment in accordance with the definition of “massage therapy” in the Massage Therapists Regulation.
+Many modalities and treatments that may be considered acceptable in other jurisdictions are outside the scope of practice of massage therapy in British Columbia.
 CMTBC has posted specific guidance on yoga instruction and on using terms such as “specialize in” or “advanced” to describe one’s practice.

 CMTBC maintains an online Public Register of registered massage therapists (RMTs) in BC.

 The searchable register provides the following up-to-date information about each CMTBC registrant: